Adamclisi: History

 During the Ottoman rule, the village was re-founded by Turkish settlers.
 After Dobruja was awarded to Romania, in 1878, the Muslim population left for Turkey, leaving the village deserted.
 However, in 1880 – 1881, the village was re-settled with Romanians from Transylvania and Teleorman.

 Etymology

-The current name has a Turkish origin and it is an adaptation in Romanian of "Adam Kilisse" which means "the church of man" (when the Turkish people settled in this area, they thought the Ancient Roman monument was a church).
+The current name has a Turkish origin and it is an adaptation in Romanian of "Adam Kilisse" which means "the Church of Adam" (when the Turkish people settled in this area, they thought the Ancient Roman monument was a church).